Jesús Bueno

-Jesús Daniel Bueno Áñez (born 15 April 1999) is a Venezuelan professional footballer who plays for the Philadelphia Union of Major League Soccer.
-He primarily plays as a defensive midfielder.
+Jesús Daniel Bueno Áñez (born 15 April 1999) is a Venezuelan professional footballer who plays as a defensive midfielder for the Philadelphia Union of Major League Soccer.

 Club career

 Deportivo Lara

 Bueno played for Deportivo Lara as a youth before making his professional debut on October 23, 2016, as a starter in a 2–1 loss to Zamora.
 He scored his first goal on January 28, 2018, in a 3–2 win over Atletico Venezuela.
 Bueno has played in the Primera Division Championship Playoffs (2017, 2018 and 2020), and in his final playoff appearance with the club in 2020 he scored in the third minute of extra time for a 1–0 win over Caracas that secured his team third place overall.
 For the 2021 season, Bueno served as the captain of the team.
 On May 3, 2021, Bueno notched his first professional brace in a 4–1 win over Aragua FC.
 He made 81 Primera Division and 2 League Cup appearances for the Venezuelan side, scoring nine goals and logging three assists in that time.

 He also made 6 appearances in the Copa Libertadores and 1 appearance in the Copa Sudamericana.